davenicoll/azure-subscription-chooser/README.md

 #### Install whiptail on macOS

-`whiptail` isn't installed on macOS, but can be installed with `brew` (https://command-not-found.com/whiptail)
+`whiptail` isn't installed on macOS, but can be installed with `brew` (https://command-not-found.com/whiptail) and the package is called `newt`.

 ```
 brew install newt